 |Current Price||DDM Fair Value Target:||Forecasted Gain:|

 The Dividend Discount Model (DDM) is a valuation model that attempts to determine a fair share price for a stock, based on the dividend it provides in comparison to several company-specific metrics indicative of the riskiness of the stock and the financial health of the company.
-In the case of GE, the DDM model generated by StockNews estimates a return of negative 86.85% in comparison to its current price.
+In the case of GE, the dividend discount model StockNews created for the company implies a negative return of 90.75%.
 To help understand and contextualize the model's evaluation of GE, investors may wish to consider are:

-- GE's market cap is about 56 billion US dollars -- its dividend yield of 0.62 is greater than 2.7% of its fellow stocks in the mega market cap class.
+- Given its market cap of around 85 billion US dollars, this puts the stock in the mega-sized market cap class, and its dividend yield is greater than 2.7% of dividend yielding stocks in the same market cap class.

-- The stock's annual revenue of roughly $88 billion puts it in the large-sized revenue class, where its estimated gain based on our dividend discount model price relative to its current share price is greater than only 2.25% of companies in the same revenue class.
+- The stock's annual revenue of roughly $73 billion puts it in the large-sized revenue class, where its estimated gain based on our dividend discount model price relative to its current share price is greater than just 1.23% of companies in the same revenue class.

-- In terms of who is growing the amount of dividends they return to shareholders, GE boasts a higher growth rate in terms of its annual cash distributed to its owners than only 0.71% of the dividend issuers in our set.
+- Based on dividend growth rate, GE boasts a higher growth rate in terms of its annual cash distributed to its owners than just 0.75% of the dividend issuers in our set.

 GE Dividend Chart